Gitte and Gieter try to fix the broken rag

 Gitte did the usual thing.
 Down from the bike on the wrong side = burn your leg

-Gitte did the rookie mistake.
-Down from the bike on the wrong side = you will burn your leg
+Gitte made the rookie mistake.
+Down off the bike on the wrong side = you will burn your leg

 Fresh Meat